jembi/disi-on-platform/README.md

 ./build-images.sh
 ./deploy-local.sh <init|up|down|destroy>
 ```
-3. Navigate to http://localhost:9200 (santeMPI) to set up the domain.
+3. Navigate to http://localhost:9200 (santeMPI) to set up the domain (see - <https://help.santesuite.org/installation/quick-start-guide#configure-the-web-access-gateway>).
 4. Wait until everything is started, then bootstrap the metadata by executing: `cd test && yarn bootstrap`
 5. Use postman to execute some transactions, see saved postman collection here `test/CDR.postman_collection.json` OR use the command line: `cd test && yarn && yarn test:1000`
 6. Navigate to <http://localhost:5601/app/kibana#/dashboards> and view the dashboards - also explore data via 'Discover' section.